mahmoud-abuaysheh/10PH-DVFL/midas/README.md

 options.backend.client-resources.num-gpus = 0.3
 ```

-Update `pyproject.toml` with the correct server and client scripts, then run:
+Update `pyproject.toml` with the correct server and client scripts, then run per fold:

 ```bash
 for FOLD in 1 2 3 4 5; do